 For this reason, an effort was conducted to determine how gender affected internet purchases.
-Clothing and shoes and accessories, household appliances, electrical and electronic products, sports and fitness gear, and cosmetics and medical supplies were selected Nonetheless, chi-square is employed to determine whether gender and online purchasing decisions are significantly correlated or insignificant.
+Clothing and shoes and accessories, household appliances, electrical and electronic products, sports and fitness gear, and cosmetics and medical supplies were selected much of a difference between male (49) and female (53) preferences.
+Nonetheless, chi-square is employed to determine whether gender and online purchasing decisions are significantly correlated or insignificant.
 Table 4 displays the same information.
-If the chi-square test's "p" value is more than or equal to.05 at a 95 percent confidence level, it indicates that the two variables are associated; if it is less than.05, it indicates that the two variables are not significantly There is no significant related. correlation between gender and online purchasing decisions, according to table 3.2's "p" value.017 is less than.05, indicating that gender has no bearing on online purchasing.

-Table 3: Gender and online BuyingDecision
+Table 3: Gender and online Buying Decision

-Gender Clothes, Footwear and Sports and Fitness Home Appliance Electrical and Electronic Health Care and Beauty All the Above Total
+Gender Clothes, Footwear and Sports and Finess Home Electrical and Electronic Health Care and Beauty All the Above Total

 Male 22 2 2 17 0 6 49

 Female 36 0 2 7 4 4 53

 58 2 4 24 4 10 102